mvdkleijn/tinymce/readme.txt

 You can install this plugin in 3 easy steps.

-1 - Unzip and upload this plugin to the Frog plugins directory.
+1 - Unzip and upload this plugin to the Wolf CMS plugins directory.

-2 - Access the Frog Administration screen and activate the plugin.
+2 - Access the Wolf CMS Administration screen and activate the plugin.

 3 - Refresh/reload the screen and click on the "settings" link behind the TinyMCE plugin's listing.
     Please check/fill in the various paths and click on the save button.